Pinsent Masons (London)

 The 2004 tie-up between Pinsents and Masons caught very few people by surprise - both had been falling behind national rivals DLA and Eversheds and were desperate to increase their national coverage.
 In fact, the eventual merger was such an open secret that RollOnFriday managed to cybersquat the website masonspinsents.com.
 Unwilling to shell out a large wad of cash to buy it back, Pinsent Masons was formed.
 And on 1st May 2012 Scottish firm McGrigors was added to the fold, increasing the headcount of the firm's City office to more than 500 lawyers.

 The new firm was always more of a national than an international outfit, with offices in London, Birmingham, Bristol (since closed), Manchester, Glasgow, Edinburgh, Aberdeen, Belfast and Leeds.
 Admittedly, it also had a presence in Hong Kong, Shanghai, Doha and Dubai and has entered a JV in Singapore with local firm MPillay, but no one's really quite sure why.
 Whereas the other national firms are surging on into Europe and beyond, Pinsent Masons was more reliant on a network of international alliances.
-Something of which it must be keenly aware: it recently opened in Paris and Munich, and will be opening in Turkey in April.
-Soon it may just have more offices outside the UK than in it.
+Something of which it must be keenly aware: it has now opened in Paris, Munich, and Turkey.
+In fact it now has more offices outside the UK than in it.

 " which can lead to lawyers being shunted between departments and "ultimately feeling displaced

-Still Pinsents doesn't seem to be struggling too much.
-Everage profit per partner seems to have settled at around the £400k+ mark, which is not to be sniffed at.
-The firm also seemed to make the smallest number of redundancies, at just 19 - although there are rumblings that there has been some managing out with lawyers complaining that the firm didn't know how to handle redundancies.
-But, equally, there are positive reactions to Pinsents' decision to implement a flexi-time scheme which saved £2m and most likely saved a dew jobs in the process.
+Still, Pinsents doesn't seem to be struggling too much.
+Average profit per partner seems to have settled at around the £400k+ mark, which is not to be sniffed at, and the firm has just announced its turnover has risn 5% since last year, to £309 million.
+But it's not all milk and honey.
+Redundancies have featured rather a lot since a relatively small number - just 19 - were made last year.
+The firm recently confirmed it was making 13 lawyers redundant, in the third round since the McGrigors merger.
+But, equally, there were positive reactions to Pinsents' decision to implement a flexi-time scheme which saved £2m and most likely saved a few jobs in the process.

-However, the firm didn't fare so well in RollOnFriday's firm of the year survey, being found propping up the latter end of the table.
-Lawyers have previously grumbled about the "lack of morale
+However, for two years in the trot the firm hasn't fared so well in RollOnFriday's firm of the year survey, being found propping up the bottom end of the table.
+Lawyers grumble about the "lack of morale

-" - not helped by the relatively poor retention rates for the last few years, and were worried that the firm seems a little "top heavy
+" - not helped by the relatively poor retention rates for the last few years - and worry that the firm seems a little top heavy: "it is difficult to forsee any prospects for promotion with so many juniors at the same level

-But there was praise to, especially for the firm's friendliness and for partners who "genuinely care about their staff
+But there was praise too, especially for the firm's friendliness and for partners who "genuinely care about their staff

 ".
 Another respondent claimed that "interesting lawyers outnumber dullards by at least 3 to 1